Tom Juma

-Tom Juma (born 23 September 1976) is a Kenyan footballer.
+Tom Juma (born 23 September 1976) is a Kenyan professional footballer.
 He played in 38 matches for the Kenya national football team from 1995 to 2005.
 He was a part of the team that famously upset Algeria 3–1 during 1998 FIFA World Cup qualification, and was also named in Kenya's squad for the 2004 African Cup of Nations tournament.

-At the club level he was named player of the year in Kenya in 2001, prompting a move to Sweden.
+At club level he was named player of the year in Kenya in 2001, prompting a move to Sweden.

 Coaching career

 He began his head coaching career at second-tier Kenyan side Administration Police in 2012.
 After two stints as interim head coach at Muhoroni Youth early in the 2016 season, he was finally given the permanent job in October of that year.
 The following year he joined A.F.C.
 Leopards as an assistant, but finished the year as caretaker after manager Dorian Marin was sacked.